 Dr. Melissa Herzig, Program Assistant Director

 Sorenson Language and Communication Center, Room 1222

-The PhD Program in Educational Neuroscience (PEN) was founded at Gallaudet University by Dr. Laura-Ann Petitto (Chair, PEN Steering Committee), Dr. Thomas Allen (former Director, PEN), and Dr. Melissa Herzig (Program Assistant Director, PEN).
+The PhD Program in Educational Neuroscience (PEN) was founded at Gallaudet University by Dr. Laura-Ann Petitto (Chair, PEN Steering Committee) and Dr. Melissa Herzig (Assistant Program Director, PEN).